ProGradJr/project-wildlife/README.md

 # Save wildlife webpage | prework project
 This is the 1st webpage where Juniors work on social issue with ProGrad Junior.

-## concepts involved in this project
+## Concepts involved in this project
 - Basic Flex properties like display, flex-direction, justify-content, align- items.

 ## Assets